dixslyf/mnist-digits-nb-nn/report/report.typ

 Instead of using sampling algorithms like grid search (slow) and random search (suboptimal),
 Optuna's default tree-structured Parzen estimator algorithm was used.
+As with performance estimation, the training and validation subsets were combined to form an auxiliary set (see @sec-performance-estimation for the rationale).

 Hyperparameter tuning
 was conducted for 100 trials for both models.